gomorpheus/morpheus-docs/library/blueprints/clusterLayouts.rst

       kubectl create -f <%=morpheus.morpheusHome%>/kube/morpheus-sa.yaml
       kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.25.0/manifests/calico.yaml

 The three scripts we've just created will prepare the master node for our cluster.
-We now need two additional scripts that will prepare the worker nodes and join them to the cluster.
+We now need an additional script that will prepare the worker nodes and join them to the cluster.
 The worker nodes will also use the "k8s-prep" script we added in the very first step which you'll see in the next step when we create the node types.

 Add a fourth script which I've called "k8s-join" for this example.
 This script takes advantage of a special ``joinCommand`` variable as you'll see when you view the full script.
 If you want to see exactly what this does later, you can create a new Bash script Task that echoes out that variable and run it against an existing Kubernetes worker node VM (``echo "<%=morpheus.kubernetes.joinCommand%>"``).
 Set this script to run in the PostProvision phase and view the full script below: